drj11/scar/README.md

 SCAR READER Scraper
 ===================

-Get the SCAR READER data in GHCN v3 format.
+Get the SCAR READER data in GHCN-M v3 format.

 `inv.py` fetches the list of SCAR READER stations and generates a `scar.inv` file (and a `scar.url` file which is a list of